MicrosoftDocs/bot-docs/articles/bot-framework-publish-register.md

 4. Complete the **Configuration** section of the form.

-    - Provide your bot's HTTPS endpoint.
+    - Provide your bot's **HTTPS** endpoint.
 This is the endpoint where your bot will receive HTTP POST messages from Bot Connector.
+(If you built your bot by using the Bot Builder SDK, the endpoint should end with `/api/messages`.)
-If you have already [deployed](bot-framework-publish-deploy.md) your bot to the cloud, specify the endpoint generated from that deployment.
-If you have not yet deployed your bot to the cloud, you can leave the endpoint blank for now, and return later (to the Bot Framework Developer Portal) to specify the endpoint after you've deployed your bot.
+        - If you have already deployed your bot to the cloud, specify the endpoint generated from that deployment.
+        - If you have not yet deployed your bot to the cloud, leave the endpoint blank for now, and return later (to the Bot Framework Developer Portal) to specify the endpoint after you've deployed your bot.

     - Click **Manage Microsoft App ID and password**.
         - On the page that you’re redirected to, click **Generate an app password to continue**.
         - Copy and securely store the password that is shown, and then click **Ok**.